vincmazet/bip/_sources/labs/lab2.md

   $$

   by using `scipy.ndimage.convolve` and initializing $h$ with `numpy.array`.
+  We stress that $h$ being an image, it should be defined as a 2D matrix!

   <!--
     `scipy.ndimage.convolve` est plus adapté que `scipy.signal.convolve2d` pour le traitement d'image.